tr7544/TransportationNetworks/README.md

 # The Traffic Assignment Problem

 The Traffic Assignment Problem is one of the most basic problems in transportation research.
-Theoretical background can be found in ìThe Traffic Assignment Problem ñ Models and Methodsî by Michael Patriksson, VSP 1994, as well as in many other references.
+Theoretical background can be found in ‚ÄúThe Traffic Assignment Problem ‚Äì Models and Methods‚Äù by Michael Patriksson, VSP 1994, as well as in many other references.

 # TNTP Data format